tuckerweibell/recipe/src/components/EzCard/EzCard.md

 path: '/components/ez-card'
 ---

 Cards are the primary means of visually grouping content on a page.
-Most content should appear inside a card.
-Cards control the vertical spacing of their content.
+Cards can be completely custom, or build using any of the card options provided out-of-the-box.
+Cards may have a cover photo or preview image, a card body or multiple card sections with information about the content, and an optional footer.

 ---